THE OLD GREY WHISTLE TEST / WHISTLE TEST

-The theme music was Area Code 615’s harmonica driven Stone Fox Chase.
+The chosen oepning credits music was Area Code 615’s harmonica driven Stone Fox Chase.

 Recorded at BBC Television Centre Pres B, home of The Sky at Night, the budget for the first show was £500, with David Bowie receiving £24 for his appearance later in the series.
 Producer Michael Appleton said in 1972 that he had to turn down a film clip of the Yardbirds as it would have cost more than a quarter of the weeks' budget.

-Since the studio was so small there was no set design, in fact quite the opposite.
-Colour Me Pop and Late Night Line Up would often get away with stripping the studio clean of any sets and just leave the walls bare, so all we saw were the exit and transmission signs, clocks, power points, cables etc and it was this style that Whistle Test adopted, again at great relief to the BBC accountants.
-Not all the bands played live as the studio was so small it couldn't accommodate the usual stage sized amp stacks, so some acts sang to a backing track if they could get away with it, but integrity won over and after a while all bands had to prove themselves and play live as well as sing.
+Since the studio, and the budget, was so small there was no set design, in fact quite the opposite.
+Colour Me Pop and Late Night Line Up would often get away with stripping the studio clean of any sets, leaving the walls bare, so all we saw were the exit and transmission signs, clocks, power points, cables etc and it was this style that Whistle Test adopted, again at great relief to the BBC accountants.
+Not all the bands could play live as the studio was so small it couldn't accommodate the usual stage sized amp stacks, so some acts sang live to a backing track if they could get away with it, but integrity won over and after a while all bands had to prove themselves and play live as well as sing.

 The show proved so successful that a second series was commissioned, but this time